Ahmed-Abdo-Amin/Hands-on-Lab-Monitoring-in-Action-with-Prometheus/README.md

 ## Prerequisites

 This lab uses Docker to run both Prometheus, and special Node Exporters, which will behave like servers that you can monitor.
-As a prerequisite, you will pull down the <span style="color:orange;
+As a prerequisite, you will pull down the 'bitnami/prometheus:latest' image and the <span style="color:orange;
-        border-style: solid;
-        border-width: thin;
-        border-color:black">bitnami/prometheus:latest</span> image and the <span style="color:orange;
         border-style: solid;
         border-width: thin;
         border-color:black">bitnami/node-exporter</span> image from Docker Hub.
 You will use these images to run Prometheus and create three instances of node exporters to be monitored.